CodingMilitia/Blog/_posts/2016-11-01-boilerplate-hunting-with-castle-dynamicproxy.md

 So we can see that in terms of code that can be reused, we've got a win.
 It does, depending on what we want to do with the proxy, come with a penalty in terms of performance.
 It will depend on the type of system we're building if the impact is acceptable or not.

-Any suggetions and/or improvements, don't hesitate, shout about it!
+Any suggestions and/or improvements, don't hesitate, shout about it!

 Cyaz